Ackenthwaite

 Ackenthwaite is a hamlet in Cumbria, England.
 In the past (14th century) the spelling for the name of this place was Astenthwhate.

-Ackenthwaite has a postbox, a telephone box, a few farms, a small farmers' pub and a few old buildings including the "old workhouse" which was, in fact, a workhouse, then a mental institution, and then a storage warehouse.
+Ackenthwaite has a postbox, a telephone box, a few farms, a small farmers' pub called the Plough Inn and a few old buildings including the "old workhouse" which was, in fact, a workhouse, then a mental institution, and then a storage warehouse.
 Later it was converted into flats and now stands as 5 houses.
 Built up around the old workhouse is the estate of Owlet Ash.

 Ackenthwaite was the location for Libby's which is an old factory for Nestle.
 There is now a small industrial estate on the site.

+History

+The first signs of settlement in Ackenthwaite are from the early 14th century, but there's a small church called St Cuthberts that dates to the 12th century.
+It was also owned privately by an unknown person until in 1873 it was bought by Westmorland County Council.